 Bangalore: The ‘Silicon City of India‘ or the famous IT hub where every college graduate dreams to land a great job.
-Initially conceptualised as the city for retirees somehow landed the status of IT capital of the county.
+Initially conceptualized as the city for retirees somehow landed the status of IT capital of the county.
 Compared to California’s silicon city, the city usually overflows with geeks & business tourists.
 A pit stop for other must-see places in Karnataka, Bangalore is a place often ignored as a tourist destination.
 I always dreamed of visiting Bangalore with a will to explore beyond its skyscrapers.
 Here’s my ultimate Bangalore itinerary where I spent a day so I present the best of Bangalore in one day.

 An Ultimate Bangalore Itinerary: Everything about doing Bangalore in One Day the right way

 Bangalore is a metro city with a number of places to visit, which is why I recommend staying at least 2 days here.
 If you are short on time with only one day in Bangalore, I’ll share my tips in this Bangalore itinerary about what to do & where to eat.

 No matter where you’re staying, I suggest starting your day at 8:00 AM with an early breakfast.
 I stayed in Indiranagar where a couple of cafes opened as soon as 8:00 AM which gave me a headstart for the day.
 I started my day with a cup of chai at the Tata Cha, which opened right at 8:00.

 Next, hire a cab or an auto to take you to Cubbon Park.
 On your way make a pit-stop at the Vidhana Soudha or Legislative Assembly of Karnataka.
 This is one of the most beautifully designed government buildings in India.
 Although it is not allowed for tourists or normal public to go inside, the outside structure is a feast for eyes, especially for architecture fanatics.
 I spent some time outside on my way back but it is way better if we do it the other way.